rdner/navimacs/README.md

 M-> - scroll to bottom
 ```

 Scrolling step is dynamic and depends on the height/width of the current window.
-It's supposed to scroll the size of the visible document aread in 5 steps.
+It's supposed to scroll the size of the visible document area in 5 steps.

 The software is licensed under [GPL 2.0](https://www.gnu.org/licenses/gpl-2.0.html) license.